yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 * Start the cromwell environment (pink circle icon on the right).
 * Start a cloud environment (Jupyter icon on the right).
 The instructions below were tested tih the "Recommended environment" with 4 CPUs/26GB RAM.
-* Navigate to the "Analysis" tab in the workspace and open the "cromwell.ipynb" notebook.
+* Navigate to the "Analysis" tab in the workspace and open the "cromshell.ipynb" notebook.
 Run the first cell to configure cromshell.
 * Open a terminal (terminal icon on the right) and run the commands below.

 1. Clone the github and navigate to the launch directory.